Fmstrat/plex-ssl/README.md

 TCP external:32443 TO 192.168.1.10:32443 (NGINX will forward to 192.168.1.22:32400)
 ... ...
 ```
-replace 192.168.1.10 with your NGINX server's IP address<br/>
+replacing 192.168.1.10 with your NGINX server's IP address<br/>
-replace 192.168.1.2x with your PMS server(s)' IP address(es)
+replacing 192.168.1.2x with your PMS server(s)' IP address(es)

 If you only entered a single PMS server, you will only see one entry.